werf/werf/docs/_includes/reference/cli/werf_kubectl_run.md

       --image=''
             The image for the container to run.
       --image-pull-policy=''
             The image pull policy for the container.
 If left empty, this value will not be
-            specified by the client and defaulted by the server.
+            specified by the client and defaulted by the server -k, --kustomize=''
-  -k, --kustomize=''
             Process a kustomization directory.
 This flag can`t be used together with -f or -R.
   -l, --labels=''
-            Comma separated labels to apply to the pod.
+            Comma separated labels to apply to the pod(s).
 Will override previous values.
       --leave-stdin-open=false
             If the pod is started in interactive mode or with stdin, leave stdin open after the
             first attach completes.
 By default, stdin will be closed after the first attach